nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 ---
 permalink: /
-title: "ABOUT ME"
+title: "INTRODUCTION"
-excerpt: "About Me"
+excerpt: "INTRODUCTION"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-PROFILE

-A Doctor of Philosophy aspirant with a strong interest in power electronics for electric vehicles (EVs) and a substantial understanding of the field.
-My research has helped me improve my skills in EVs, which I am enthusiastic about.
+* A Doctor of Philosophy aspirant with a strong interest in power electronics for electric vehicles (EVs) and a substantial understanding of the field.

-EDUCATION
+* My research and patent work has helped me improve my skills in EVs, which I am enthusiastic about.
+* Proficiency in MATLAB Programming and Simulink

+Education

 | M.Tech Electrical Power System Engineering | National Institute of Technology, Warangal, India |(CGPI: 8.2/10 | May’ 2017